constiny/COVID19/README.md

 -------------------
 ## EDA on Case Data<a id="case"> </a>

 There are two types of case data, one is cross-section data describe a single day all kinds of records of different areas.
-The other one is a panel data focused on one attribute of a different area over time.
+The other one is a Dataframe focused on one attribute of a different area over time.

 ### Cross-section data